 Of course, it also means considerable debt.
 Successive governments have sought to increase the numbers going on to higher education, but now with the rise in fees that may reverse.
 People are taking a long hard look at the value of degrees.

 Practical entrepreneurship courses can be useful but the best way to learn is by actually doing things.
 Hard business skills can be taught, but it's harder to teach soft skills.
 A good way to learn about running a business is to work for a start-up – you see, first hand, the highs and lows.
 Many of our interns have gone on to set up their own business."

-Julian Beer, Plymouth University
+Julian Beer, Birmingham City University